ThinkR-open/isc-proposal-licence/proposal_licence.md

 > Estimated time: 1 months

-### Communicating

-A big part of the success of the project will be communication.
-We hope that the community will grasp this opportunity to contribute and help, either by providing inputs or feedback.

 ## How Can The ISC Help

 We are asking for a grant to support the working days spent to investigate, gather information, to develop these tools and guidelines, and to promote them.
+We estimate the documentation and writing to take at least 30 days (15 days each), so around 210 hours.
+The package development should take around 6 days (3 days each), so around 42 hours.

-We are asking for the support of a part of these days from the RConsortium.
+We are asking for the support of half of these hours from the RConsortium, based on a rate of 100$ / hour.
 The other part will be covered by ThinkR & CSIRO, in their effort to support Open Source Software, by freeing time for us to work on this project.

 We would also need a “floating budget” of 4K for external legal opinion (to be used or not), and of 1K for documentation.
 These two budgets will